william-andersson/raspberry-pi-gpio/README.md

 # raspberry-pi-gpio
-Control GPIO-pins on Raspberry pi
+Control GPIO-pins on Raspberry pi using actual pin numbers